Transformation of the United States Army: V Corps FOC

+Arctic strategy

 In January 2021 the Army announced its arctic strategy, for arctic, extreme cold, and mountainous environments, which affect the NORTHCOM, EUCOM, and INDOPACOM combatant commands.
 Combined Arms Doctrine is being updated for the Arctic regions in 2024.
 A two-star multi-domain-enabled operational headquarters was established for the Arctic.
 Soldiers will be receiving extra support for adapting to the Alaskan Arctic, beginning in 2022 and going forward.
 The BCTs of US Army Alaska reflagged as of 6 June 2022, from 1st SBCT/25th ID, and 4th IBCT (Abn)/25th ID, to 1st IBCT/11th Abn Div, and 2nd IBCT (Abn)/11th Abn Div respectively; US Army Alaska is now 11th Airborne Division as of 6 June 2022.
 The Bundeswehr is thinking of training in Alaska.